$64.99 - $149.99

 In this article, we’ll discuss what we know about this debilitating mental health condition and how CBD can be used to support treatment after a diagnosis of schizophrenia.

-CBD has been shown to offer some unique benefits that may be combined with other treatments to maximize the management of the disorder.
-The mechanism of action for CBD remains unclear, however.
+CBD has been shown to offer some unique benefits that may be combined with other treatments to maximize the management of schizophrenia.
+While the mechanism of action for CBD remains unclear, however, it is very promising.

 There are a lot of misconceptions in public understanding of this condition.
 Despite popular belief, most schizophrenics aren’t dangerous.
-They don’t live in hospitals or have split personalities.
-Most people who have the condition can live reasonably normal lives — they often have jobs and families, and most of them can live independently.
+They don’t all live in hospitals nor have split personalities.
+Many, albeit not most people, who have the condition can live reasonably normal lives — they often have jobs and families, and can live independently.

 Schizophrenia affects both men and women equally, but symptoms tend to appear sooner in males than females.
-Men usually begin experiencing symptoms around their late-teens to early 20s, while females typically start showing signs in their late 20s or early 30s.
-It’s extremely rare for anybody under the age of 12 to show symptoms of schizophrenia.
+Men usually begin experiencing symptoms around their late-teens to mid 20s, while females typically start showing signs in their mid 20s or early 30s.
+It’s rarer for anybody under the age of 12, or over 40, to show symptoms of schizophrenia — but still possible.

-This is the phase leading up to the first display of schizophrenic symptoms.
-If detected early enough, the onset and severity of schizophrenia can be significantly reduced.
+This is the phase leading up to the first display of active psychotic symptoms, usually starting here with negative symptoms.
+“Negative” symptoms can be thought of as irregular social behaviors or speech/affect opposite of the norm (listed below).
+There is also some accompanying decline in daily functioning.
+If detected early enough, the onset and severity of schizophrenia can be significantly reduced and better managed in the long-term .

 The prodromal phase can last anywhere from several weeks to several years .

-During this phase, symptoms become more severe, involving delusions, hallucinations, and catatonic behavior.
+During this phase, distinct positive symptoms become evident and perhaps more severe, involving delusions, hallucinations, and catatonic behavior.
+These “positive” symptoms may involve delusions, hallucinations, disorders of thought, and either agitation/aggression or catatonic behavior.
 This is when treatment is most important and when most schizophrenia diagnoses are made.

 In the residual phase, symptoms may begin to disappear, but patients are often left feeling “flat,” with poor motivation, low mood, and inability to focus or concentrate.
-Treatment during this phase is still important but tends to be more directed toward mood disorders.
+Treatment during this phase is still important, directed toward controlling psychotic episodes and mood symptoms.

 The symptoms of schizophrenia can be divided into three main categories:

-Unfortunately, there isn’t a single cause of schizophrenia.
-Research has linked the disorder with some different potential causes, including environmental influences, changes in brain chemistry, and physical or emotional trauma.
+Unfortunately, there isn’t a single identified cause of schizophrenia.
+Research has linked the disorder with some different potential causes, including environmental influences, genetics (i.e. chromosome 6), changes in brain chemistry, and physical or emotional trauma.

-One of the leading theories for the causes of schizophrenia comes from the mechanism many of the effective antipsychotic drugs use.
-A lot of these medications work by blocking dopamine (D2) receptors in the brain — suggesting that schizophrenia is caused by too much dopamine in the brain.
+One of the leading theories for the causes of schizophrenia comes from early behavioral studies that found if you increase dopaminergic activity in certain brain pathways then psychotic symptoms appear (as in overdoses of cocaine, amphetamine, L-dopa).
+This mesocorticolimbic projection is now the primary target mechanism of antipsychotic drugs.
+In fact, all anti-psychotic medications work by blocking dopamine (D2) receptors in the brain to some degree — suggesting that schizophrenia is caused by too much dopamine in certain brain pathways.

-For example, patients experiencing hallucinations have been shown to have abnormalities in the thalamus — the area of the brain tasked with filtering and processing sensory signals such as sight, sound, or touch.
-Other studies have found that patients experiencing paranoia often have abnormalities in the amygdala — which is associated with processing fear.
+For example, patientshave been shown to have abnormalities in the thalamus — the area of the brain tasked with filtering and processing sensory signals such as sight, sound, or touch.
+Other studies have found that patients show signs of reduced neurons, which may be related to the faulty, overactive C4 pruning gene researchers found on chromosome 6.

 All of these different factors suggest that schizophrenia can be caused by dysfunctions in many different areas of the brain.
-Symptoms will be determined by the part of the brain that is most affected.
+Symptoms will be determined by the parts of the brain that are most affected.

-Low doses of cannabis improve blood flow to regions of the brain involved with regulating mood, perception, and mood — potentially reducing psychotic symptoms associated with schizophrenia .
+Low doses of cannabis improve blood flow to regions of the brain involved with regulating mood, sociability, and cognition — potentially reducing psychotic symptoms associated with schizophrenia .

-Glutamate is the most abundant neurotransmitter in the brain.
-One theory regarding schizophrenia involves excessive glutamate activity in the brain.
+Glutamate is the most abundant neurotransmitter in the brain, and the one responsible for neural excitement.
+One theory regarding schizophrenia involves inappropriate glutamate activity and NMDA receptor expression alteration in the brain.
 This theory could be used to explain many of the symptoms associated with the condition.
-Additionally, the psychoactive drug phencyclidine (PCP) — known for producing schizophrenic-like psychosis — produces its activity through activation of the glutamate receptors in the brain .
+Additionally, the psychoactive drug phencyclidine (PCP) is known for producing acute, schizophrenia-like psychosis through activation of the glutamate receptors in the brain .

 Studies show that synthetic cannabinoids reduce PCP-induced schizophrenic symptoms in rats .

-Patients with abnormal anandamide levels as a primary cause for their symptoms are the most likely to be negatively affected by THC — which is a well-known CB1 receptor agonist .
+Patients with schizophrenia are more likely to be negatively affected by THC — which is a well-known CB1 receptor agonist .

 This, of course, makes schizophrenia challenging to treat because there are so many different factors to take into account.
 It also explains why some patients respond to treatment, and others don’t.